 The device configuration has been changed by the user, but the changes have not yet been saved to the hub.
 The modified configuration needs to be sent to the hub (use the Configuration -> Send Configuration button).

-Once the hub programming process is initiated, the system waits for contact with the hub.
-Because these are battery-powered devices, they sleep between periods when they send devices to the cloud.
+The system waits for contact with the hub to save changes made to the device configuration.
+Since these are battery-powered devices, they sleep between periods when they send devices to the cloud.

 The device is being programmed - changed parameters are being sent and saved in the concentrator.